 Global warming is one of the main issue of the 21st century and can be mitigated by the management of the green house effect gases (GHG, such as carbon dioxide CO2).
 Air transport industry is responsible for between 2 and 3% of the total GHG emissions generated by human activities.
 Air transport actors are well aware of their carbon emission footprints and are strongly involved in the transformation of their industry: massive investments have been realised to have a “greener” aviation so that a sustainable development of this industry is possible.

 Montpellier Méditerranée airport wants to take part in this challenge by developing a low carbon strategy through a carbon emissions management plan and an action plan for future investments.
 The objective is to reduce overall emissions and to promote « greener » activities which are carbon free at the airport scales, including settled companies and partners.

-MMA should be soon certified with levels 1 and 2 of the “Airport Carbon Accreditation” program.
+Montpellier airport was certified level 2 in 2021 and level 3 in 2022 of the “Airport Carbon Accreditation” program.
 This international airport program has already certified more than 300 airports worldwide and is composed of 6 accreditation levels, and aims at encouraging airports to implement low carbon processes.

-MMA expects to reach certification levels 3 and 3+ by 2025.
+Montpellier airport expect to reach level 3+ of this certification by 2026”.
 These upper levels include carbon emissions generated by all the airport’s tenants: aeronautical parties (airlines, handling, maintenance company, pilot schools) as well as non-aeronautical players (hotels, restaurants, transports, logistics, etc).
 Carbon neutrality shall be reached by 2050 according to IPCC accords.